midastruth/files.md/README.md

     <img src="https://github.com/zakirullin/files.md/raw/main/web/img/note2.png" width="350"/>
 </div>

-You can save notes, journal and checklists with this flow.
+With this flow you can quickly save notes, journal and checklists.

 ## Save things in the chatbot
 Open the chat, write something and press `Enter`: